x-tools/xtools/docs/api/project.rst

 ``GET /api/project/assessments/{project}``

 Get page assessment metadata for the given project.
-This includes all the different quality classifications and improtance levels, along with their associated colours and badges.
+This includes all the different quality classifications and importance levels, along with their associated colours and badges.

 **Parameters:**